ltrgoddard/thesis/temp.markdown

     we cd \[*sic*\] get it back is a thought that frightens with its possibilities.
-That we could recover something of our inheritance *without* anachronism, through if anywhere this thing I hold now, discourse’ (‘Working Notes on British Prehistory’, p.
+That we could recover something of our inheritance *without* anachronism, through if anywhere this thing I hold now, discourse’ (Riley, ‘Working Notes on British Prehistory’, p.
 48).
     The collective pronoun here refers to the readers of and contributors to *The English Intelligencer*.

 [^295]: According to Nealon, ‘Prynne’s ambition is towards a poetry that
-    would stage cognition’s ability to reverse time’.
-Nealon makes clear that ‘a belief in this ability organizes Prynne’s essays as well as his poems’, giving ‘A Note on Metal’ as a specific example (Nealon, ‘The Prynne Reflex’).
+    would stage cognition’s ability to reverse time’ (Nealon, ‘The Prynne Reflex’).
+Nealon makes clear that ‘a belief in this ability organizes Prynne’s essays as well as his poems’, giving ‘A Note on Metal’ as a specific example (*ibid*.).

 [^296]: Prynne’s explicit subject is, admittedly, metal; still, this
     does not prevent him from offering a detailed account of metal’s